chengyf5566/SC2002_SCSD_Grp6/README.md

 # SC2002 Project: Hospital Management System (HMS)

-This repository contains the source code and implementation for the **Hospital Management System (HMS)**, developed as part of the SC2002 module.
-Follow the instructions below to set up and run the project on your local machine.
+This repository contains the source code for the **Hospital Management System (HMS)**, developed as part of the SC2002 NTU module project.

 ---